ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-15-git-log-command-navigating-your-projects-history.md

 * 7b7ae9f Initial commit
 {%- endhighlight -%}

 This approach is commonly used on IDEs to show the log of the repository.
 Also, you can specify what type of information you want to see in the log.
-Use the `--format` parameter to specify some data.
+Use the `--format` parameter to specify the data that you want.
 To do this, you'll use some placeholders to select what information to show.
-The more common are the abbreviated commit hash (%h), the author name (%an), the author date (%aD), the commit subject (%s) and the commit message (%b).
+The more common are the abbreviated commit hash (%h), the author name (%an), the author date (%aD), and the commit title (%s).

 {%- highlight bash -%}
 git log --graph --format='%h - %an - %aD - %s'